 - Continual improvement processes

-Safety Management System reviews are independent inspections of your Work Health and Safety documents by a qualified professional.
+Safety Management System reviews can be defined (by Pegasus, in this case) as independent inspections of your Work Health and Safety documents by a qualified professional.
 Their purpose is to ensure your organisation is taking all measures considered reasonably practicable to reduce the level of risks and hazards in your workplace.

 Risk Management and Hazard Reduction Procedures